Mojón Rojo Ascent – 2163 mts

 Day 1

-9:00 hs.
-We meet our guide and we run through gear, food and last minutes details.
+9:00 am.
 We start our approach towards Poincenot camp, about 2 ½ hours.
 We hike on the most visited trail on the National Park.
 We keep moving following upstream Rio Blanco up to Laguna Sucia.
 One of the most spectacular places in the park.
-From la Laguna, we go up for 700 meter up to “La Cueva” the cave, where we are going to spend the night.
+From the Laguna, we go up for 700 meter up to “La Cueva” the cave where we are going to spend the night.
 The views of Glacier Sucio are just great; also we will hear the ice falling all day long.

 Day 2